-Warm end to the weekend, Snow to start the week
+Warm end to the weekend, snow to start the week

-DENVER (KDVR) — Clouds moved in last night and stick around today with temps above average in the mid 60s.
+DENVER (KDVR) — Clouds moved in Saturday night and will stick around Sunday with temperatures above average in the mid-60s.

-Along with the clouds, winds will pick up and bring in snow to the mountains this evening.
+Along with the clouds, winds will pick up and bring snow to the mountains Sunday evening.

-For the metro, rain arrives overnight and transitions to snow by Monday morning commute.
-Snow lingers into the afternoon with heaviest totals to the south.
+For the metro, rain arrives overnight and transitions to snow by the Monday morning commute.
+Snow lingers into the afternoon with the heaviest totals to the south.

 Highs will make it to the lower 40s with brisk winds.
-Impact on the roads looks to be minimal with the warm ground (with highs in the 60s Sunday) and above-freezing highs but winds will be strong so blowing snow will be a concern.
+Impact on the roads looks to be minimal with the warm ground and above-freezing highs, but winds will be strong so blowing snow will be a concern.

 Another quick round of snow is possible on Tuesday afternoon and evening in the foothills as a second burst of moisture slides in.